 A good content strategy helps to make business promotion more effective, but studies show that devising a workable content strategy is simply not enough.
 To be really successful a content marketing strategy should become a written document.
 But what is the best way to do this?
 And what should your content strategy document contain?

 A business can’t just rely on a nice-looking slogan.
 You should make the effort to create a fully detailed strategy document describing how you intend to proceed.
 This could be a 100-page Word document or a 10-page PowerPoint presentation.
 Here are a few suggestions on how to approach the task.

 What your content strategy document should include

 With strategic content marketing there are many things to consider.
-Empirical Proof’s Content Strategy Canvas template provides a good overview of the areas your content strategy should address:
+Orangeclaw’s Content Strategy Canvas template provides a good overview of the areas your content strategy should address:

 The good news is it’s worth the effort and your business may often already have some documents available you can use for parts of your content strategy, e.g. communication guidelines or a brand playbook.
 You should now carefully think through your content strategy using the following 10 categories:

 What goals and metrics are you seeking to achieve via your content activities?
 Are you primarily looking to increase SEO traffic or user engagement?
 Or would you rather have your content generate leads?
 It makes sense to define annual content strategy targets: for example, the number of social media fans and followers you hope to acquire within your timetable or the percentage increase in unique users attracted by your site content.